gavinmcfarland/mole/README.md

 It's main features are:

 - Bare bones library to create your own framework
-- Multiple use cases from creating your own design system, to CSS frameworks, to something else entirely
+- Multiple use cases from creating design tokens, to CSS frameworks, to something else entirely
 - Simple, flexible, automatic template choosing, optional named outputs

 > Mole is currently in alpha and it's features are still evolving.
 If you'd like to contribute to it's progress please see the [contributing guidelines](./CONTRIBUTING.md) for how you can help.